NationalSecurityAgency/skills-docs/docs/overview/README.md

 SkillTree Platform enables a number of gamified features when building out a training profile but here is a quick sample to give you a taste:

-- **Ability to create 100s if training profiles** - a training profile is called a Project
+- **Ability to create 100s of training profiles** - a training profile is called a Project
 - **Level up!** - users progress and earn levels in a Project
 - **Arrange skills under Subjects** - a way to group and organize skill definitions within a gameified training profile.
 - **Badges** - further reward your users by providing these prestigious symbols